ASLAP Summer Fellowship in Laboratory Animal Medicine

-- Convey the reasons for wanting to do LAM fellowship with CARE at CU.
+- Convey the reasons for wanting to participate in the ASLAP Summer Fellowship at Cornell University.

-- Note that a program may make an offer prior to March 8.
-Applicants may accept or decline at any time.
-All programs have entered into a respectful agreement that applicants will not be required to accept offers until March 8, 2020.
+Note that participating ASLAP Fellowship Programs may make an offer prior to February 27, 2023.
+Applicants may accept or decline at any time; however, all programs have entered into a respectful agreement that applicants will not be required to accept offers until February 27, 2023.

 Wendy O. Williams, BA, BSc, DVM, DACLAM